artemiscloud/activemq-artemis-self-provisioning-plugin/README.md

+#### :warning:This project is now part of the ArkMQ initiative.
+This repository has been archived as all activities are now happening in the [corresponding ArkMQ repository](https://github.com/arkmq-org/activemq-artemis-self-provisioning-plugin).
+See [here](https://artemiscloud.io/community/transition/) for the ArkMQ transition details.

+---

 # ActiveMQ Artemis Self Provisioning Plugin

 This project is a ActiveMQ Artemis Self Provisioning Plugin to the Administrator perspective in OpenShift console.
 It requires OpenShift `4.16` to use.